-The doctor may also give them a “sleep diary.”
-In the diary, they’ll be asked to record their sleeping habits over several weeks.
+The doctor may also give them a sleep diary.
+They’ll be asked to use the diary to record their sleeping habits over several weeks.

-If a sleep disorder is suspected, the doctor may run different diagnostic tests.
-There are two main tests used to diagnose sleep disorders:
+If the doctor suspects a sleep disorder, they may order different diagnostic tests.
+There are two main tests used to diagnose sleep disorders.